 So, anyway, here’s a true story where I make all of the mistakes; I did everything completely wrong in a job interview one time.
 It was for a web producer job at a cool start-up company that was a hybrid online / television network.
-The show I would be producing web content for was travel-related.
+The show I would be producing web content for was all travel-related.
 (I believe I’ve mentioned that my first few jobs were as a travel writer.)

 This seemed like an adventurous, innovative gig, potentially a dream job.
 I had researched the company, made notes about my connections in the travel industry and my accomplishments in producing engaging content for websites.
 I was ready and enthusiastic.

 And then I wasn’t any more.
 I can’t really explain it, except that halfway through the interview, as I looked around the still-being-unpacked start-up offices, and I realized that I didn’t want the job.

 I could see the team setting up.
 Everyone looked like the hipsters from the coffee shop around the corner from house.
 Wearing tuques and scarves inside, bally sweaters in summer, everyone in black-rimmed glasses and skinny jeans.
+Beards.
 Not that there’s anything wrong with this, I just knew that I would not be a good cultural fit.

 The ideas I was pitching about what I would do to get the website up and drive traffic to it were things that I knew I could do, but that I wasn’t actually interested in doing.
 I didn’t know why I was there.